 If you’re borrowing from an online company, do so only from its official website.
-Be wary if you get an unsolicited call seeking your personal information because it could be a scammer and not a person affiliated with the lender.
+Be wary if you get an unsolicited call seeking your personal information, as it could be a scammer and not a person affiliated with the lender.
 And always be extra careful to ensure you are not working with a predatory lender.

-Online lenders, though, typically don’t have such relationship discounts, as most borrowers don’t have an existing account with the lender.
-If you aim to find the lowest possible interest rate, it could be worth checking with your current bank or credit union to see what it can offer you.
+However, online lenders typically don’t have such relationship discounts, as most borrowers don’t have an existing account with the lender.
+If you aim to find your lowest possible interest rate, it could be worth checking with your current bank or credit union to see what it can offer you.

-If you go with an online loan, you give up the option to visit a brick-and-mortar location and speak in person with a customer service representative.
+If you go with an online loan, you give up the option of visiting a brick-and-mortar location and speaking in person with a customer service representative.

-With an online loan company, you likely will be able to speak to its representative over the phone or via email.
-But if you don’t actually love doing everything online, and having face-to-face interaction is important, you might want to opt for a bank or credit union.
+With an online loan company, you likely will be able to speak to a representative over the phone or via email.
+But if you don’t actually love doing everything online, and having face-to-face interaction is important to you, you might want to opt for a bank or credit union.

 Should you consider a loan from an online lender?
-Yes, but shop around with different types of lenders before you decide.
+Sure, but you should consider different types of lenders before you decide.

-Your bank, for instance, might offer a good deal if you’ve been a customer for a long time.
+Your bank might offer a good deal if you’ve been a customer for a long time.
 And some of the best credit unions have a reputation for flexibility and working with borrowers who don’t have strong credit scores.

 So even though it’s easy to hop on your computer and apply with an online lender, it could be worth taking the time to explore offers from banks and credit unions.